 5. Have an Emergency Fund

 This sounds crazy, right?
 Saving for emergencies and paying off debt?
 While it might seem foolish, saving for emergencies is key to helping manage debt.
-Think about it this way, if you need a new alternator for your vehicle, is it best to charge it to your credit card - adding additional debt to your existing balance, or take the money from your emergency fund?
+Think about it this way, if you need a new alternator for your vehicle, is it best to charge it to your credit card - adding additional debt to your existing balance, or take the money from your emergency savings acount?

 Life happens, so having an emergency fund that can cover those expenses that happen out of nowhere, will help you in the long run.
 When budgeting, be sure to contribute to your emergency fund.
 Though the suggested amount for an emergency fund is 3-6 months worth of expenses, begin saving what you can and adjust as you begin to pay down other debts.